 Leeds Fine Art Building

-An essential feature of the glazing package was to develop a mechanism that opened both primary and secondary units simultaneously.
 To maintain total functionality of the primary glazing, Granada advised the installation of heritage hinged units which can be easily opened for cleaning and maintenance.
 The original windows opened from the top, making it difficult for students and lecturers to open the windows for ventilation and cooling the room.